4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 ## Syntax

-'Tasks' and 'Incidents' are dependent on a syntax in order to fill fields with information that often require human interpretation, such as a resolver group or a billing code to create the ticket under.
-The syntax is as follows:
+'Tasks' and 'Incidents' are dependent on a syntax in order to fill fields with information that often require human interpretation, such as a resolver group or a client code to create the ticket under.
+The arguments are added to each email's subject line encased in their respective symbol:

-* %%<Billing Code>%% (required)
+* %%<Client Code>%% (required)
 * {{<Resolver Group>}} (required)
 * $$<Ticket Short Description>$$ (optional)
 * &&<Override Email Sender>&& (optional)

+Example:

+**Original Subject:** Helpdesk - I'm unable to access my email

+So long as the first two are provided on each email, the scripts have everything they need to accurately create